seia-soto/packit-over/README.md

 # Seia-Soto/packit-over

-A project to against Deep Packet Inspection vendors with Node.JS.
+A project to bypass Deep Packet Inspection vendors with Node.JS.

 > Always working on!